 There are a number of organisations working to end the dog meat trade in South Korea.
 And some bring dogs into countries such as Canada, the US and the UK for people to adopt as their own.

 Humane Society International

 HSI is working in countries across Asia to end the dog meat trade, for instance in China's annual Dog Meat Festival in Yulin, the killing pits at Nagaland in India; and work with dog meat farmers in South Korea to help them move to more humane ways to earn a living.
-Sign their petition calling on the South Korean government to identify all dogs and cats as companion animals under the law regardless of breed or place of birth, and to ban the slaughter of these animals for human consumption.
 More info

 Free Korean Dogs

 Based in Canada, they bring dogs in from South Korea.
 Help by adopting, donating, and signing up for their newsletter to keep up to date with their work to stop the dog meat trade.

 Urgently need people who will adopt dogs, foster dogs, donate items for auction, sign petitions, attend protests and be flight volunteers.
 A flight volunteer is a person flying out of Seoul who is willing to escort a rescued dog to Canada or the US - you've booked your flight already yourself and you're willing to escort a rescue dog to the US or Canada.
 Find out more about how you can help.
 Join them on Facebook.